I also have a basic official page, which includes my contact details and publication list.

 See the relevant Moodle module pages for details.

-One of my main interests is in modelling the spread of infectious diseases using probabilistic models, or stochastic epidemic modelling for short.
-Potential PhD students should look at the online Postgraduate Progammes in Statistics pages for more information.
+My main interest is in modelling the spread of infectious diseases using probabilistic models, or stochastic epidemic modelling for short.

 I have five joint papers with Frank Ball and two with Frank Ball and Tom Britton (all on aspects of stochastic epidemics in a population of households) which have now appeared: